 When people hear your law firm’s name or see your logo, what do they think of?
 Hopefully, their association is positive and they think of you as a law firm they can trust.
 Hopefully, they think of you at all.
-Brand recognition and trust is important to stay top of mind with clients and prospects, but first you need to create and cultivate a strong brand image for your firm.
+Law firm branding and trust is important to stay top of mind with clients and prospects and develop brand recognition, but first you need to create and cultivate a strong brand image for your firm.

-Creating and sustaining your law firm’s brand image is essential across your website, through your content, and within your social media presence.
+Creating and sustaining your law firm branding is essential across your website, through your content, and within your social media presence.
 A strong brand image leads to stronger brand recognition, reputation, and trust with clients and prospective clients.

 Brand image includes all visual elements associated with your law firm starting with the name.
 It’s important to consider your law firm’s name and domain name carefully because changing them would require quite a bit of rebranding.
 Avoid choosing a long name and aim for a domain that matches closely to your firm’s name or abbreviation.

 Elements like logo and website design are more flexible to innovation and adaptation as aesthetic trends change.
 While you should put time and effort into these visual elements, they should remain simple and directly correspond with the persona you want your law firm to embody.

 During an rebranding effort, one firm discovered that 146 of the Am Law 200 firms used blue as their primary color.
 While it may be tempting to emulate the branding of a successful competitor, it’s always better to try and stand out.

 When it comes to law firm branding, think about how your law firm is different than competitors.
 You could position yourself based on the types of clients you serve, whether you’re a local or international firm, or your niche practice areas.